1. What is paclitaxel?

 Signs of an infection

-Before starting chemotherapy, your treatment team should give you a 24-hour contact number or tell you how to get emergency care.
-You may need antibiotics.
+Before starting chemotherapy, your treatment team should give you a 24-hour contact number or tell you where to get emergency care.

 Sometimes your doctor may recommend injections of drugs called growth factors.
 This helps the body produce more white blood cells to reduce your risk of infection.